Metro Phoenix EcoFlora

 Everyone is invited to be a community scientist.

 This is an opportunity to contribute to real-life science while studying plants in metro Phoenix, what is happening with them, and how these plants are interacting with other organisms.
-This project is plant focused, but all observations of outdoor species are welcome.
 We want to know more about the urban ecosystem of metro Phoenix.
 The Metro Phoenix EcoFlora project will serve to provide insight into bigger biodiversity science questions, increase understanding and appreciation of plant life, and contribute to local conservation efforts.

 Stay up to date with EcoQuest announcements, project happenings and findings through the newsletter and on social media @ecofloraphx.